inBeat/inbeat-website/content/top-influencers/tiktok/bakers/canada/_index.md

 ---
-title: Top 10 Bakers TikTok Influencers In Canada In 2023
+title: Top 10 Bakers TikTok Influencers In Canada In 2024
 description: >-
-  Find top bakers TikTok influencers in Canada in 2023.
+  Find top bakers TikTok influencers in Canada in 2024.
 Most popular hashtags: #cake #baker #baking #cakedecorating.
 platform: TikTok
 hits: 80
-text_top: Discover the best TikTok influencers on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our database holds 80 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: Our platform has 80 TikTok influencers like this in Canada for you to pitch.
 profiles:
   - username: "letterpressbakery"
     fullname: >-